-The purpose of the Grand Voices Racial Equity Initiative project is to improve culturally-appropriate supports and services to African American and Native American grandfamilies by elevating their voices, perspectives, and expertise to inform and influence policy, practice, and research.
+The purpose of the Grand Voices Racial Equity Initiative project is to improve culturally-appropriate supports and services to grandfamilies by elevating their diverse voices, perspectives, and expertise to inform and influence policy, practice, and research.

-Working with the National Indian Child Welfare Association and A Second Chance Inc, Generations United will recruit and prepare family caregivers to join our GRAND Voices network, a proven group of family caregiver advocates who educate, represent and testify about their grandfamily situation.
-The project will equip caregivers with actionable knowledge to help them work together with other advocates to improve services to their families and address racial inequities.
+From 2018-2021, Generations United partnered with the National Indian Child Welfare Association and A Second Chance Inc, to recruit and prepare a cohort of Black and Native grandfamily caregivers to join the GRAND Voices Network, a proven group of caregiver advocates who educate, represent, and testify about their grandfamily situation.
+The project equipped caregivers with actionable knowledge to help them work with other advocates to improve services to their families and address racial inequities.